 - a.
-A strike is called by the umpire - i.
-When any legally pitched ball enters the strike zone before touching the ground and at which the batter does not swing. - i.
-For each pitched ball including an illegal pitch, struck at and missed by the batter. - ii.
-For each foul ball, including the third strike. - b.
-A ball is called by the umpire - i.
-For each legally pitched ball that does not enter the strike zone - i.
-For each legally pitched ball that the batter swings at, after the ball hits the ground or home plate. - ii.
-For each illegally pitched ball not swung at. - iii.
-When the pitcher fails to pitch the ball within 10 seconds. - c.
 The batter is out: - i.
-When the third strike is called, including an uncaught foul ball that is hit after two strikes. - i.
-When a batter appears in the batter's box with, or is discovered using an altered or illegal bat. - ii.
-Immediately when the umpire declares a fair infield fly with base runners on first and second or on first, second, and third with less than two outs.
+When a batter appears in the batter's box with, or is discovered using an altered or illegal bat. - Immediately when the umpire declares a fair infield fly with base runners on first and second or on first, second, and third with less than two outs.
 This is called the infield fly rule.
-The ball remains alive and runners may advance at their own risk - iii.
+The ball remains alive and runners may advance at their own risk. - ii.
 If a fielder intentionally drops a fair fly ball that can be caught by an infielder, with ordinary effort, with first and second or first, second, and third bases occupied with less than 2 outs.
 The ball is dead and all runners return to the base they occupied at the time the ball was pitched.